Determine if your complaint is about advertising or promotion

 The BSA provides very clear and informative guidance on how to make a complaint to them.
 For more details about the complaint process, please click here.

-Although Standard 7 directly applies to alcohol promotion there may be other standards in the Codes which are also worth considering in your complaint.
+Standard 7 applies directly to alcohol promotion, sponsorship, and advocacy.
+For more information read the commentary provided by the BSA.
+There may be other standards in the Codes which are also worth considering in your complaint.

-Use the helpful checklist below to help with your complaint.
-There are different checklists for Free-to-air TV, Pay TV and Radio.
+Use the template below to help with writing your complaint.

-When writing the formal letter, it is important for you to mark ATTENTION – FORMAL COMPLAINTS DEPARTMENT
+When writing a formal letter, it is important for you to mark the correspondence: FORMAL COMPLAINT

 The Broadcaster will make a decision on your complaint